 One-time participation in a meeting with a guest artist

-Buy tickets
+Buy ticket

 Participation in all lectures, artist talks, practical sessions, mentorship, and the creation of a final sound art project.

-Buy tickets
+Buy ticket

 QUESTIONS AND ANSWERS